How much income do I need to earn for a £1 million mortgage?

 Is it possible to get six times your salary for a mortgage and borrow £1 million?

-How much are £1 million mortgage rates?
+How much is a £1 million mortgage rate?

 Click to view our large mortgage loan best buy table and borrowing calculators.

-Call Trinity Financial on 020 7016 0790 to secure a large mortgage loan, book a consultation, or complete our mortgage questionnaire
+Call Trinity Financial on 020 7016 0790 to secure a large mortgage loan, book a consultation, or complete our mortgage questionnaire.

 The information contained within was correct at the time of publication but is subject to change.